IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 This map can also be use to check whether eye movements have an impact on the brain (in this case, the variance varies a lot around the eyes and affects the brain).

 Note that during pre-processing, it is very common to perform a realignment to correct movement between volumes.
-It is therefore not necessarily necessary to exclude the image below a certain threshold.
+It is therefore not necessary to exclude the image below a certain threshold.

 #### F. Aliasing artifact that impacts the brain